AdobeDocs/experience-platform.en/help/destinations/catalog/mobile-engagement/line.md

 To correctly send your audience data from Adobe Experience Platform to the [!DNL LINE] destination, you need to go through the field mapping step.
 Mapping consists of creating a link between your Experience Data Model (XDM) schema fields in your Platform account and their corresponding equivalents from the target destination.
 To correctly map your XDM fields to the [!DNL LINE] destination fields, follow these steps:

-Depending on your target identity the following target identity namespace(s) must be mapped:
+Depending on your source identity the following target identity namespace(s) must be mapped:
 | Target Identity | Source Field | Target Field |
 | --- | --- | --- |
 | UserID | `UserID` | `LineId` |